jvkersch/vpsearch/paper.md

     scales logarithmically as the size of the database increases.\label{fig:execution-time}](execution-time.pdf){ width=70% }

-For our case study, we look up 232 query sequences from the Mothur SOP dataset [@2013-kozich-DevelopmentDualIndexSequencing] in the Silva database [@2013-quast-SILVARibosomalRNA] of 16S sequences.
-The database was processed by excising the v4 region and removing duplicate sequences, resulting in a database of 230,013 sequences (each approximately 250 base pairs in length) with known taxonomies.
+We use VPsearch to look up 232 query sequences from the Mothur SOP dataset [@2013-kozich-DevelopmentDualIndexSequencing] in the Silva database of bacterial 16S sequences [@2013-quast-SILVARibosomalRNA].
+The database was processed by excising the v4 region of the full-length 16S sequences and removing duplicate sequences, resulting in a database of 230,013 sequences (each approximately 250 base pairs in length) with known taxonomies.
+The Mothur SOP dataset was processed using the dada2 protocol [@2016-callahan-DADA2HighresolutionSample], resulting in 232 Amplicon Sequence Variants (ASVs), representing distinct organisms in the dataset.

-On the full Silva database, VPsearch is clearly the fastest (20s total lookup time), compared to Blast+ (157s) and ggsearch (561.3s).
+On the full Silva database, VPsearch is clearly the fastest (20s total lookup time), compared to Blast+ (157s) and ggsearch (561.3s) (\autoref{fig:execution-time}).
 For Blast+ and ggsearch36, the total lookup time scales linearly with the size of the database, whereas for VPsearch the scaling is logarithmical (in other words, making the database 10 times larger adds a constant factor to the total lookup time).

-We therefore believe that VPsearch will continue to be an accurate yet performant lookup tool, even as sizes of genomic databases continue to increase.
+For each lookup, we compared the top matches (ranked by alignment score) between VPsearch, ggsearch36, and Blast+.
+Out of 232 ASVs there is one sequence where the taxonomic assignment differs between ggsearch36 and VPsearch, due to a small difference in how the alignment parameters are chosen for both algorithms.
+Both algorithms identify the ASV as being in the family of _Lachnospiraceae_, with the difference on the genus level.
+Between VPsearch and Blast+, there are three difference assignments, due to the fact that several sequences in the database present an equally plausible match for the query sequence.

 # Acknowledgements